 Red sits across from her and meets her gaze for the first time.
 Despite knowing she’s somewhere in her mid-twenties, as soon as Red notices the unusual rose-quartz color of her eyes, he feels what he did with Psychic Narud: a sense of weight, of years layered on top of each other, that makes him suddenly feel like he’s in the presence of someone much older.
 Red shifts his gaze to her nose, wondering why he never felt something similar with Ayane or Ranna.

 “First, I’d like to congratulate you on your Researcher’s License,” Sabrina says.
-“I’m curious, do you intend to continue pursuing psychic phenomenon in particular?”
+“I’m curious, do you intend to continue pursuing psychic phenomena in particular?”

 “Oh.
 Thank you.
 Uh, for now, yeah.
 I don’t want to limit myself, if something else comes up I might change tracks, but I think it’s worth pursuing at the moment.”